-Some people think that in order to become a career coach all you need is a little experience and your own website.
+Some people think that in order to become a career coach or career counselor all you need is a little experience and your own website.
 The truth of the matter is that it is a good bit more difficult than this to actually become a career coach.
 More and more companies and regular people want a career coach who is certified or at least has done some trainings.

 It is hard to really get the necessary experience you need in order to be a professional coach without doing one of these programs.
 Of course, having a background as a life coach or really anything in the helping profession is a plus.
 The more experience you have working with clients, the better a career coach you are going to be.

 Do Your Research

 The first thing you always want to do is some research.
 Before you embark on the journey of becoming a career coach, make sure that it is actually the right choice for you.
 Make sure that you understand the job description for professional coaches and what exactly will be expected of you.
 There are many great online resources that can answer these fundamental questions.
 This social work website has some really good information careers.socialworkers.org

 Know What is Expected